-With the latest Brexit deadline now confirmed as 31 January 2020 and a no-deal Brexit remaining a possibility, both overseas and UK businesses (which may include UK subsidiaries of multinationals) should review their key cross-border contracts.
+Both overseas and UK businesses (which may include UK subsidiaries of multinationals) should review their key cross-border contracts.
 Such contracts may, for example, be affected if the consequences of Brexit result in a significant increase in costs due to new tariffs, trade barriers or currency fluctuations.
-Contracts that depend on a regime that may no longer apply after Brexit, such as free movement of people, may also need to be amended or renegotiated.
+Contracts that depend on a regime that may no longer apply after the end of the transition period, such as free movement of people, may also need to be amended or renegotiated.

 Some options that could be considered for a Brexit clause include:

 Alternatively, the clause could provide that the agreement will continue unless there is an urgent need to terminate for licensing or another regulatory reason following Brexit.
-This approach may be appropriate if the parties not only wish to include a Brexit clause but also want to limit as far as possible the circumstances in which it can be invoked.
+This approach may be appropriate if the parties not only wish to include a Brexit clause but also want to limit the circumstances in which it can be invoked as far as possible.

-Brexit clauses are similar to the types of clauses already often deployed by contracting parties in order to deal with unexpected adverse events.
+Brexit clauses are similar to the types of clauses already often deployed by contracting parties to deal with unexpected adverse events.
 For example:

 It is debatable whether or not either clause in its standard form would allow a party any respite from its obligations because of Brexit.
 In any event, for contracts entered into since the referendum vote in June 2016, it will be difficult to argue that the adverse effects of Brexit were unforeseen.
 Indeed, since the Brexit vote in 2016 some parties have been seeking to exclude Brexit expressly from the definition of a force majeure event.